NaturalHPC/cerulean-test-docker-images/README.rst

 The implementation borrows heavily from the Xenon testing Docker images.

-This repository currently offers 7 images:
+This repository currently offers 9 images:

 ``cerulean-test-base``
   A base image containing SSH and a ``cerulean`` user.
 You can log in using either the password ``kingfisher``, or the private key named ``id1_rsa`` in ``cerulean_test_docker_images/container_base/.ssh/``, or the private key named ``id2_rsa`` with passphrase ``kingfisher``.

+``cerulean-test-webdav``
+  An image based on cerulean-test-base, which has nginx installed and running, with WebDAV configured on ``/files``.

 ``cerulean-test-torque-6``
   An image based on cerulean-test-base, which also has Torque 6 installed and